Beckenham Junction station: National Rail

 Additional services, including trains to and from London Blackfriars call at the station during the peak hours.

 On weekends, the services between London Victoria and Orpington are reduced to two trains per hour and on Sundays, the services to and from London Bridge do not run.

 London Trams

 Tram services at Beckenham Junction are operated by Tramlink.
-The tram stop is served by trams every 12 minutes to via Croydon.
-This is reduced to a tram every 10 minutes on Saturday evenings and Sundays.
+The tram stop is served by trams every 10 minutes to via Croydon.
+This is reduced to a tram every 15 minutes during late Monday to Saturday evenings and Sundays.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.
+Services are operated using Bombardier CR4000 and Stadler Variobahn model low-floor trams.